SurniaUlula/wpsso-um/readme.txt

 Tested Up To: 4.7.4
 Stable Tag: 1.6.3

-WPSSO extension to provide updates for the WPSSO (WordPress Social Sharing Optimization) Pro plugin and its Pro extensions.
+WPSSO extension to provide updates for the WPSSO (Social Sharing Optimization) Pro plugin and its Pro extensions.

 == Description ==